 Preparing to Submit an Abstract

-The ABCT Convention is designed for scientists, practitioners, students, and scholars who come from a broad range of disciplines.
-The central goal is to provide educational experiences related to behavioral and cognitive therapies that meet the needs of attendees across experience levels, interest areas, and behavioral and cognitive theoretical orientations.
+The ABCT Convention was created for scientists, practitioners, students, and scholars who come from a broad range of disciplines.
+The central goal is to provide educational and scientific experiences related to behavioral and cognitive therapies and related scientific endeavors that meet the needs of attendees across experience levels, interest areas, and theoretical orientations.
 Some presentations offer the chance to learn what is new and exciting in behavioral and cognitive assessment and treatment.
-Other presentations address the clinical-scientific issues of how we develop empirical support for our work.
+Other presentations address the clinical-scientific issues of how we develop empirical support for our work and the underlying psychopathology.
 The convention also provides opportunities for professional networking.
 The ABCT Convention consists of General Sessions, Targeted and Special Programing, and Ticketed Events.

-Abstracts are reviewed based on several criteria including quality, clarity, relevance to ABCT’s priorities, relevance to the Convention theme, potential contribution to the field, integration of research, research design and analyses, and SIG sponsorship.
+Abstracts are reviewed based on a number of criteria including: scientific merit, quality, clarity, relevance to ABCT's priorities, relevance to the Convention theme, potential contribution to the field, integration of research, research design and analyses, and SIG sponsorship.
+We also encourage symposia to include presenters across a full range of career levels.
 Given the large number of high quality submissions across submission types, acceptance decisions are difficult.
-Please note that decisions to accept/reject submissions are not solely based on Reviewers’ ratings.
+Please note that decisions to accept/reject submissions are not solely based on Reviewers' ratings.
 The Program Chair and Committee will consider the full portfolio of the program to ensure diversity of content and presenters when finalizing decisions.

 Example Abstract: Clinical Round Table